 Higher-income households are more likely to vote "yes" than low and middle-income ones.

-White voters are more likely to vote "yes" than are voters of color.
-Initial Support by Household Income
+ely to White voters are more likely to vote "yes" than ones. are voters of color.

 Views on the potential measure are similar across the City, with those on the eastside slightly more supportive.